 Monitoring your company website’s analytics with the best web analytics tools for small business owners will deliver this kind of data about your website, its visitors, and their behavior.
 This will help you measure what is—and isn’t—working so that you can improve your website’s performance and conversion rates.

 You can measure lots of valuable insights using web analytics tools.
-And different tools can track different metrics.
+And different website analytics tools can track different metrics.
 Some web analytics tools show you just how users interact with your website, like where they hover but don’t click, at what point they abandon your site, which paths they follow throughout your site, and how they get there.

 There are also tools that can help you find out which online marketing efforts are bringing in the most visitors—and which efforts bring in visitors that are more likely to convert into customers.

-The analytics tool that might work best for one business might not have the exact data or reporting format that works for another business.
+The web analytics tool that might work best for one business might not have the exact data or reporting format that works for another business.
 That’s why you need to figure out what data is specifically valuable for your establishment.

 What are you looking to learn about your customers?
 Your business?
 Where are there holes in your knowledge, and can they be filled with data supplied by web analytics tools?
 And what are you willing to spend to get that info?